JetBlue Airlines Flight Cancellations Policy

 Conclusion

-4. What happens if JetBlue cancels my flight?
+4. Can I get a refund if JetBlue cancels my flight?